kovvalsky/GeoGram/README.md

 # Installation
-Before you run the grammar, you need to isntall TRALE.
+Before you run the grammar, you need to install TRALE.
 TRALE is a system for parsing, logic programming and constraint resolution with typed feature structures in a manner roughly consistent with their use in Head-driven Phrase Structure Grammar (HPSG).

-There are several ways to install TRALE depending depending on your machine and availability of a SICStus Prolog:
+There are several ways to install TRALE depending on your machine and availability of a SICStus Prolog:
 * [TRALE download page](http://milca.sfs.uni-tuebingen.de/A4/Course/trale/) - this is considered as an official page, where you can find the lattes version of TRALE (at the time of writing this, it needs a Sicstus Prolog installation).
-This is most comprehensive but arguably the least easy way of installing TRALE.
+This is the most comprehensive but arguably the least easy way of installing TRALE.
 * [Grammix](https://hpsg.hu-berlin.de/Software/Grammix/) - a bootable CD Rom that contains TRALE along with some sample grammars (e.g., it can be run on windows OS via Virtual Machines).
 This installation can be suitable for teaching.
 * [Standalone TRALE](https://hpsg.hu-berlin.de/Software/Trale/) - a version that does not need commercial Sicstus Prolog but does need Linux OS.
 This version of TRALE was used during the development of GeoGram.